Counselling

 How much does counselling cost?

-My rate is $120 per session (includes 15% HST).
-If your employer has an Employee Assistance Plan (EAP) through workplace health benefits, you may be covered as I am a provider for a few EAP companies.
-Please contact your Human Resources department or check your health benefits plan to determine your coverage.
-You may also have coverage through your work or private health insurance plan.
-It's best to check with your insurer to confirm that counselling is covered.
-I will issue you a receipt which, in most cases, can be submitted to your insurance plan for reimbusement.
+My rate is $150 per session.
+Please contact your check your health benefits plan to determine your coverage.
+Most insurance plans do cover counselling therapy, but it's best to check with your insurer to confirm coverage.
+I will issue you a receipt which can be submitted to your insurance plan for reimbusement.
 I accept e-tranfers, as well as cash or cheque for payment.

 How long does a session last?